danfeder/simple_scheduler/backend/README.md

-# School Schedule Generator
+# School Schedule Generator Backend

-## Project Overview
+## Overview
-This project implements an automated class scheduling system for a school, capable of generating conflict-free schedules while respecting various constraints.
-The system uses a backtracking algorithm to find valid schedules and includes comprehensive testing with both synthetic and real-world data from an actual school schedule.

-> **Current Development Status**: We are currently in the process of integrating the backend scheduler with a frontend interface.
-For detailed information about the integration progress, implementation timeline, and next steps, please refer to [../docs/INTEGRATION.md](../docs/INTEGRATION.md).
+This document details the technical implementation of the scheduling system's backend.
+For general project information, setup instructions, and API documentation, please refer to the [main README](../README.md).

 ## Architecture